TeamUnderdawgs/Steganography-for-CTFs/Fundamentals/README.md

 **1. Images**

-In general sense, Images are just a represtation of anything which need to be replicated for later purpose.
+In general sense, Images are just a representation of anything which need to be replicated for later purpose.

 Examples:
 1. A phptograph is a 2D image, a replica of any thing that we store to use for later purposes.